kpierce236/Social-Network-API/README.md

 Check out the application functionality in action:

-*Click the gif to download the full video from Google Drive*
+*Click the gif to view the full video from Google Drive*

 [![Demo of the Application](images/demo.gif)](https://drive.google.com/file/d/1ybK6gS3WK2b2Q72avJJwmmtkudY68zP5/view)